simon-i1-h/brainpoop/README.md

 # Brainpoop programming language

-Brainpoop is a programming language like brainfuck.
+Brainpoop (formerly known as Mushroom) is a programming language like brainfuck.

 ## Build